OpenGammaProject/Open-Gamma-Detector/README.md

 ![Lu-176 spectrum](docs/lu-176.png)

-30 minute spectrum of Am-241 commonly used in standard household ionization smoke detector.
-Contains roughly 0.9 µCi of Am-241.
+5 minute spectrum of Am-241 commonly used in household ionization smoke detectors (e.g. in the US, they're no longer allowed in the EU).
 Gamma peaks at 26.34 and 59.54 keV:

 ![Am-176 spectrum](docs/am-241.png)